 The EGI Technology Roadmap describes the long-term evolution of the EGI production infrastructure.
 Locating EGI within the larger EU vision for e-Infrastructures in 2020, this document describes the underlying principles that drive the evolution of the EGI production infrastructure.

 Based on this ground-setting framework, the EGI Technology Roadmap describes the architecture of the federated production infrastructure by examining the available service portfolio (which goes beyond software services) with respect to the targeted operational deployment.
-In order to analyse long-term sustainability options for existing solutions in the EGI community, the Technology Roadmap defines three assessment criteriaThe functional classification of the deployed software in EGI Capabilities describes effectively a service-oriented architecture, and allows any technology provider to establish a relationship with EGI and to provide components that meet a particular capability.
+In order to analyse long-term sustainability options for existing solutions in the EGI community, the Technology Roadmap defines three assessment criteria: Functional classification, Deployment classification, and Maintenance classification.

+The functional classification of the deployed software in EGI Capabilities describes effectively a service-oriented architecture, and allows any technology provider to establish a relationship with EGI and to provide components that meet a particular capability.
 Further classifying the EGI Capabilities into four different deployment scenarios helps identifying the sourcing of operational efforts in deploying and managing the software satisfying the respective EGI Capability.
 Finally, a classification by maintenance levels determines from where to acquire the necessary efforts to develop new software and maintain existing software (i.e. fixing bugs, and security vulnerabilities).

 Having put the three assessment criteria in place, the Technology Roadmap analyses the available software and their sustainability options for each EGI Capability, grouped by functional area in a two-dimensional “radar” display indicating the current deployment and maintenance situation, and the possible transition to future sustainability options through arrows pointing into that direction.
 Contributions of existing Technology Providers to the UMD Roadmap are synthesised into overviews of planned activities in the medium and long-term future, followed by a short-term outlook on the UMD Roadmap, and concluded with the assessment of available implementations.